ideanewrochelle/website/README.md

 ## Welcome to I.D.E.A.- the Interactive Digital Environments Alliance of New Rochelle, NY

-#this site is under construction please email (mailto:studioamelia@gmail.com) for information and press inquiries.
+####this site is under construction please email Amelia Winger-Bearskin (studioamelia@gmail.com) for information and press inquiries.

 ### Core Values:

 -Uniting technology, the arts and economic development